Tameshiwari (Breaking) Tournament Rules

 The Adults Division shall consist of competitors who have reached the age of 18 or more on the day of competition.
 As stated above, there must be a Male Adults Division and a Female Adults Division.

-Beyond the above categories, and at the decision of the Tournament Directory, categories that also include weight ranges, rank ranges, and age ranges may be specified.
+Beyond the above categories, and at the decision of the Tournament Director, categories that also include weight ranges, rank ranges, and age ranges may be specified.
 For instance, there may be a Teens 15 year of age division in both male and female categories, or there may be an Adults Division Seniors for competitors above the age of 50 (again, in both male and female categories).
 However, these divisions and categories are not required for a sanctioned tournament that conforms to these rules.

 The ultimate placement of karateka athletes in the correct rank, age, and weight ranges is the responsibility of both the athletes, their instructors, and the Tournament Director and the Tournament Referees.
 Any dispute arising out of the classification of competitors shall follow the dispute resolution procedure as outlined in these rules.